Representation learning to advance multi-institutional studies with electronic health record data from US and France: Supplementary analyses and results

-As described in Section~\ref{sec:code_map}, we have detailed VA local lab codes to the LOINC codes.
-As a result, we evaluated the top \( k \) accuracy for each local lab in the following way.
-We selected the LOINC codes with the highest cosine similarity across different embeddings.
-Accuracy was measured by verifying if the correct mappings were included among the top \( k \) selected LOINC/LP codes (based on cosine similarity), specifically evaluating at the top $1$, $5$, $10$, and $20$ selections.
-For local lab mappings, we assessed accuracy at the LP level, meaning that if a local lab code mapped to either the parent or sibling of the correct LOINC leaf codes, it was considered accurate.
+As described in the \emph{Methods} section of the main text, we evaluated the accuracy of mapping VA local lab codes to LOINC codes.
+Specifically, we calculated top \(k\) accuracy for each local lab code by selecting the LOINC codes with the highest cosine similarity across different embeddings.
+Accuracy was measured by checking whether the correct mapping was included among the top \(k\) selected LOINC/LP codes (based on cosine similarity), with evaluations at \(k = 1\), \(5\), \(10\), and \(20\).
+Accuracy was assessed at the LP level—meaning that if a local lab code mapped to the parent or sibling of the correct LOINC leaf code, it was considered correct.

-Secondly, since UPMC local labs and both UPMC and BDX local procedures lacked predefined standard mappings, we manually annotated a portion of these mappings.
-We focused on mapping UPMC local labs to LOINC and UPMC and BDX local procedure codes to CCS.
-Using embeddings from SapBERT, CODER, BGE, and OpenAI, we selected the top 20 potential mappings for each local code by calculating cosine similarity between local codes and standard codes (LOINC or CCS).
-Additionally, we included negative samples for human annotation.
-Each mapping was scored as follows: $1$ for ``yes,'' $0.5$ for ``possible,'' and $0$ for ``no.'' This process resulted in $199$ UPMC procedure mappings to CCS, $537$ BDX CCAM mappings to CCS, and $1,814$ UPMC lab mappings to LOINC.
+Similar to Table~\ref{R1} in the \emph{Results} section of the main text, we report VA code mapping accuracy for the ablation settings described in the \emph{Ablation study results} section in the main text, as shown in Supplementary Table~\ref{tab:R1_ablation}.
+We observe that using only hierarchical edges (a), or adding UMLS edges (b), results in similarly low accuracy.
+Adding PPMI edges without GPT-4 refinement (c) leads to a significant performance drop compared to (a) and (b), suggesting that noisy PPMI edges impair similarity-based tasks such as code mapping.

+In contrast, incorporating GPT-4–refined feature selection edges (d) improves performance beyond (a) and (b), indicating the added information is both cleaner and more informative than in (c).
+Further improvement is observed in (e), where adding GPT-4–revised code mapping edges yields the highest TOP1 accuracy among all settings.
+Even when using only the GPT-4–revised feature selection and code mapping edges—as in (f)—the embedding achieves notably better performance than (a), (b), and (d), underscoring the value of GPT-4–curated information.

+All results above are based on one-step training and use full $768$-dimensional embeddings without isolating the similarity component.
+In contrast, settings (g) and GAME apply two-step training with a $256$-dimensional similarity embedding.
+Interestingly, although the TOP1 accuracy of (g) and GAME is slightly lower than that of (e), which uses combined similarity and relatedness information, their TOP20 accuracy is higher.
+This suggests that the low-dimensional similarity embedding obtained via two-step training is not only sufficient but also more robust for code mapping.

+Comparing (g) and GAME, both use GPT-4–revised edges, but (g) employs randomly sampled negatives, while GAME uses hard negatives—candidate codes rejected by GPT-4, as described in the \emph{Methods} section in the main text.
+We find that (g) achieves higher TOP1 and TOP20 accuracy, whereas GAME performs better at TOP5 and TOP10.
+Although hard negatives show limited advantage here, we will demonstrate their effectiveness in Supplementary Table~\ref{R2_code_map_2}.